mdkmk/socktalk/README.md

 If running the code using the python library "socktalk" (pip install socktalk):
 You can use the following terminal commands:
 1) "ai_server": Runs the chat server with a connected AI client.
-Currently uses gpt-3.5-turbo model.
+Uses gpt-3.5-turbo model by default.
     You should create an environment file named ".env" in the working directory from which you execute the python commands for the library, in order to adjust the AI modes and chat server settings.

     Below is an example for your .env file.
 You will need to update the OpenAI chatgpt API key.
 In order for the API key to function you will need to load at least 5$ of credit on your OpenAI account.
     The AI client has two modes which can be toggled on or off using "True" or "False".
 AI response intervals can be adjusted.
+AI model can be adjusted.
+Mode2 content can be adjusted.
 See below for more details.

     ### ".env" file example

     OPENAI_API_KEY=<OPENAI_API_KEY_HERE>
     SERVER_IP_ADDRESS=127.0.0.1
     SERVER_PORT=1234
     SEND_FULL_CHAT_HISTORY=True
     AI_MODE1_ACTIVE=True
     AI_MODE1_INTERVAL=1
+    AI_MODE1_MODEL=gpt-3.5-turbo
     AI_MODE2_ACTIVE=True
     AI_MODE2_INTERVAL=60
+    AI_MODE2_MODEL=gpt-3.5-turbo
+    AI_MODE2_CONTENT="Say something interesting from a random Wikipedia page and start your response with 'Did you know', but don't mention the source."

 2) "chat_server": Runs a chat server without a connected AI client.
 No .env file necessary.